Jan 16, 2022

 Not Just Perlin

-Perlin has found itself at the forefront of the noise conversation for a while now, so it makes sense to address the problems it has specifically in context of it.
-That doesn’t mean there aren’t others that share its issues, though.
+Perlin has found itself at the forefront of the noise conversation for a while now, so it makes sense to address the problems it has in specific context of it.
+That doesn’t mean that there aren’t others that share its issues, though.
 Value and Value-Cubic noises, found in many libraries themselves, falter through their use of the same grid structure.
 While they exhibit different characteristics which lend them to different use cases, their related shortcomings warrant similar critical light.

 Simplex(-type) Noise